-The Board of Commissioners is provided a verbal update at each board meeting for the prior month.
+The Board of Commissioners is provided a verbal update and an additional printout at each board meeting for the prior month of work orders both complete or in-complete.

 Maintenance Plan Narrative

 Following are Littleton Housing Authority's answers to questions posed by DHCD.